San Diego Gray Divorce Lawyers

 It's important to remember that even the most amicable of divorces can become stressful.
 It is a mistake to assume that you do not need a lawyer by your side.
 While it is true that you may be able to peacefully negotiate the terms of your divorce with limited legal interference, it's still advisable to research all of your options before coming to an agreement.

 The stakes are high in divorces, especially after a long-term marriage.
 Your assets, belongings, and emotions are shared.
 But there are solutions.
 At Mattis Law, A.P.C., our team of experienced San Diego family law attorneys can work with you to develop a detailed roadmap for how to divide your household, business, and assets, as well as advocate for your best interests during a divorce.
-We have over four decades of experience and can utilize our skills to:
+We have years of experience and can utilize our skills to:

 - Determine the value of all of your property, including retirement funds, real estate, vehicles, personal property, and other assets